23 Buys to Keep Kids Busy This Summer

 Start your city planner early.
 The set of 20 blocks fit together like a puzzle in multiple ways so your child can create and recreate her architectural vision.
 And remember it's all about balance, whether adding a rooftop garden or building a hi-rise, to keep the city from falling down.

 Bring the symphony to your child's fingertips with this interactive book that teaches him the different aspects of a symphony and the families of instruments.
-The 19 sound buttons allow your preschooler and elementary-age kid to hear each instrument's part of Beethoven's Fifth Symphony.
+Nineteen sound buttons allow your preschooler and elementary-age kid to hear each instrument's part of Beethoven's Fifth Symphony.
 Next stop: Carnegie Hall.

 Who wants to fly paper airplanes when you can soar with dragons?
 The book, which is full of dragon traits and their habitats, shows kids step-by-step how to create 12 dragons, including foot-long flyers and dragon hatchlings.
 Make a theme day of it and watch How to Train Your Dragon — hours without having to hear the dreaded "bored" word equals parenting success.